kaifishr/PyTorchRelevancePropagation/README.md

-# Layer-wise Relevance Propagation (LRP) in PyTorch
+# Layer-wise Relevance Propagation in PyTorch

-Basic unsupervised implementation of Layer-wise Relevance Propagation ([Bach et al.][bach2015], [Montavon et al.][montavon2019]) in PyTorch for VGG networks from PyTorch's Model Zoo.
+Basic implementation of unsupervised Layer-wise Relevance Propagation (LRP, [Bach et al.][bach2015], [Montavon et al.][montavon2019]) in PyTorch for VGG networks from PyTorch's Model Zoo.
 [This][montavon_gitlab] tutorial served as a starting point.
 In this implementation, I tried to make sure that the code is easy to understand and easy to extend to other